Dmytro-Shulha/obsidian-plotly/examples.md

 # Welcome to some examples
 By Damon-Lee Pointon
-Throw this file into your vault of choice and make sure you have atleast Dataview and of course this obsidian-plotly plugin installed and running.
+Throw this file into your vault (by downloading the examples.md file as Raw) of choice and make sure you have atleast Dataview and of course this obsidian-plotly plugin installed and running.

 Dependant on your system you may have to change the back slash with a forward slash.
 I'm using a Mac so backslashes are the norm.